Battle of Turner's Falls: Prelude

 On May 18, 1676, there was an uncommon feast of beef and milk from the Hatfield raid to accompany the staple salmon at Peskeompskut.
 After dinner, the warriors returned to their camp leaving the main camp unguarded.
-To the south, Captain Turner, the remains of his soldiers and settlers from the northernmost towns gathered in Hatfield with the purpose of attacking the encampment at Peskeompskut.
+To the south, Captain Turner, his remaining soldiers and the settlers recruited from the northernmost towns gathered in Hatfield with the purpose of attacking the encampment at Peskeompskut.
 They were a largely untrained, inexperienced militia force who were planning on attacking a seasoned group of 60-70 warriors in their own territory.
 They banked on the numerical advantage, over 160 men, and the element of surprise to make up the difference.

 They left on horseback after nightfall, riding through a thunderstorm, which may have occluded them from posted Nipmuc sentries.
 They also crossed the Connecticut River "at the mouth of Sheldon's brook" to avoid the sentries at the usual place of crossing.
 They crossed the Green River "at the mouth of the Ash Swamp brook to the east, skirting the great swamp".
 Captain Turner and his men found themselves on a high land just south of Mount Adams overlooking Peskeompskut in the predawn hours of May 19, 1676.
 Leaving their horses, they walked down to the encampment.
 They arranged a signal to begin firing and then advanced into the encampment.
 They were able to get within point-blank range of the wetus.